 [Dis]organised crime, flexible enterprise

-It comes to no surprise that a criminal enterprise so versatile and shrouded in such elusiveness would operate on an equally flexible dynamic.
-The word "structure" is giving it too much credit, as it's closer to several independent splinter cells going by a single moniker.
-From what has been deduced, beyond a founding member, they do not appear to have an explicit, unifying hierarchy, nor discernible overarching leadership.
+It comes to no surprise that a criminal enterprise so versatile, so elusive, and shrouded in mystery would operate in a flexible dynamic.
+In fact, the word “structure” is giving it too much credit – it’s closer to several independent splinter cells working under a single moniker.
+From what has been deduced, beyond a founding member, they do not appear to have an explicit, unifying hierarchy nor discernible overarching leadership.

 Fundamental questions on this subject remain unanswered, with a strong possibility that senior members of the organisation do not cooperate with one another, as they themselves know nothing of such titles.
-These titles, as they were, have been forcefully thrust upon them by law enforcement.
+Whatever titles there are have been forcefully thrust upon them by law enforcement.

 A few bad men… good at what they do

 “They’re from Bosnia.
 They’re from Croatia.
 They’re from Montenegro.
 They’re from Serbia.”

 Much of the exact details regarding “The Pink Panthers” still remains unclear.
 All that we know for certain is that they were founded by Dragan Mikić, who has evaded authorities on numerous occasions, including a prison escape in 2005, and that they have been publicly active since 1993.

 Since then, those encountered by law enforcement acting under the moniker have been found to be exclusively Serbs, many with a military background, violent pasts, linguistic skills, and access to multiple passports – oftentimes under numerous aliases.
 While the ties between individuals are not exclusively familial, many are cousins or close friends.
 Prosecutors such as Gilbert Lafaye have found that along with technical field proficiency, members of “The Pink Panthers” appear to be remarkably intelligent, “and not to be underestimated”.
 These aren’t your everyday goons and hired muscle.